 Hopper vs Awning Windows: The Run Down

-The best part about both hopper and awning windows is that these styles are extremely energy efficient.
+- Both styles are extremely energy efficient.
 You only have one pane to worry about and when they are not in use, they have a lock that allows for an airtight seal.

-Because of their security features, many modern hopper and awning windows are manufactured with thicker glass, making them more difficult to break, and subsequently providing efficient and energy conscious window glass.
+- Because of their security features, many modern hopper and awning windows are manufactured with thicker glass, making them more difficult to break, and subsequently providing efficient and energy conscious window glass.

-There aren’t too many disadvantages to awning and hopper windows because of their inoffensive size and palatable features of slight openings.
+- There aren't too many disadvantages to awning and hopper windows because of their inoffensive size and palatable features of slight openings.
 If anything, these types of windows tend to collect more dirt and debris than regular paned windows because of their bottom or top hinge.
+The angle of their opening is a bit like a trap for dirt, but alternatively, they keep everything out of the interior of your home.

 Both windows are a smart choice for any small room or basement in your home.
 With their energy efficiency and ability to ventilate, you can't go wrong with a hopper or awning window style.